MaxRamgraber/Triangular-Transport-Toolbox/README.md

  - **Examples A - spiral distribution** illustrates the basic use of the map, from the parameterization of a transport map object to its use for forward mapping, inverse mapping, and conditional sampling.
  - **Examples B - statistical inference** builds on previous established basics to illustrate the use of transport methods for statistical inference.
 The first examples examines statistical dependencies between temperatures in two cities, the second demonstrates Bayesian parameter inference for Monod kinetics.

+---

+If you're curious to descend deeper into triangular transport methods and are interested in more optimized code, I recommend checking out the the [**M**onotone **Par**ameterization **T**oolbox MParT](https://measuretransport.github.io/MParT/).
+It is a joint effort by colleagues from MIT and Dartmouth to create an efficient toolbox for the monotone part of the transport map, realized in C++, with bindings to a wide variety of programming languages (Python, MATLAB, Julia).
+While it does not (yet) support as many features as this toolbox at time of writing, it is being actively developed.
+Keep an eye out for it!